mrozema/doll-smuggler/README.md

 * are within the total weight restriction
 * maximize the total street value of drugs delivered

+_Protip: Read [this](http://en.wikipedia.org/wiki/Knapsack_problem) for more information about the analogous "Knapsack Problem"_

 ## Requirements
 * leiningen
 * org.clojure/clojure